Loading...

 Include Healthy Fats

-Add a small amount of healthy fats such as avocado, olive oil, or nuts to your meal to help slow the absorption of carbohydrates.
+Add healthy fats like avocados, nuts, or seeds to your meal.
+Fats can slow the digestion and absorption of carbohydrates.

 Stay Hydrated